2017 Hong Kong Chief Executive election: Mid January 2017: Carrie Lam and John Tsang enter the race

 John Tsang officially declared his candidacy on 19 January with a slogan of "Trust, Unity, Hope", after more than a month-long delay in the acceptance of his resignation by the central government, which put his campaign in limbo.
 To contrast himself with Lam, who was perceived to follow Leung Chun-ying's hardline and divisive policies, Tsang described himself as a good listener accepting of different views.
 He appealed to "all 7.35 million Hongkongers so that together we can make Hong Kong a better place."
 Retired senior civil servant former Permanent Secretary for the Civil Service Rebecca Lai Ko Wing-yee and former Permanent Secretary for Food and Health Sandra Lee Suk-yee became director and officer of Tsang's campaign office respectively, despite a number of his supporters switching to Lam's camp amid reports suggesting he failed to get endorsement from Beijing.
 Tsang also launched his election Facebook page, which drew more than 100,000 likes in a day.

 In a closed-door meeting with senior media executives on 20 January, Lam reportedly said she decided to run to prevent the election from being won by someone not accepted by Beijing, which would cause "constitutional crisis".
 Woo Kwok-hing criticised Lam for using a "despicable tactic" to attack her opponents.
 Lam's campaign office later clarified that Lam was only making a general comment without targeting anybody in particular.
 She was also criticised for being out of touch with ordinary people after she appeared unfamiliar with how to use an Octopus card to pass through a turnstile in the Mass Transit Railway (MTR).
 A similar gaffe followed shortly thereafter when it was reported that Lam did not know convenience stores do not sell toilet paper and had to take a cab back to her former official residence to get one, which was dubbed "loo paper-gate" by English media.
-She was further under criticism for being ignorant after giving HK$500 to an illegal beggar who was allegedly "trafficked" from China.